Course Outline

 • Overview of Angular and its key features

-• Understanding the benefits of utilizing Angular for government projects
+• Understanding the benefits of using Angular for government projects

-• Setting up the development environment for government use
+• Steps to set up a development environment for government use

 Fundamentals of TypeScript